yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 associated private key.
-However, given the trust relationship between NDC and IdO expected by the delegation trust model ({{sec-trust-model}}), as well as the lack of incentives for the NDC to prematurely terminate the delegation, this does not represent a security risk.
+However, given the trust relationship between NDC and IdO expected by the delegation trust model ({{sec-trust-model}}), as well as the lack of incentives for the NDC to prematurely terminate the delegation, this does not represent a significant security risk.

 ## Proxy Behavior